Particular/docs.particular.net/nservicebus/pipeline/unit-of-work.md

 ## Implementing custom units of work

-When using a framework like NServiceBus you usually need to create your own units of work to avoid having to repeat code in your message handlers.
+When using a framework like NServiceBus you usually need to create your own units of work to avoid having to repeat code in the message handlers.
 For example, committing NHibernate transactions, or calling `SaveChanges` on the RavenDB session.

 ### IManageUnitsOfWork